xiaohw7/cgmoi/README.md

 **Machine is currently still a work in progress.**

-The cgmoi machine is one that is capable of measuring the Centre of Gravity (CG) and Moment Of Inertia (MOI) of a nano-satellite while satellite is mounted on the top plate as shown in picture below.
+The CGMOI machine is one that is capable of measuring the Centre of Gravity (CG) and Moment Of Inertia (MOI) of a nano-satellite while satellite is mounted on the top plate as shown in picture below.

 ![satellite mounted](https://github.com/xiaohw7/cgmoi/blob/main/Images/satellite%20mounted%20annotated.png)